intel/virtual-storage-manager/INSTALL.md

         cat /etc/vsmdeploy/deployrc |grep ADMIN_PASSWORD

 4. Then you can switch to `Create Cluster` Panel, and push the create cluster button to create a ceph cluster.

-Good Luck!
+#Frequently Asked Questions

+**	Q: Executing "agent-token" is hang.**

+	A: Please check http proxy setting to make sure no http_proxy variable is set in enviornment.

+**	Q: Receive "An error occurred authenticating.
+Please try again later." on controller web ui after fresh installation.**

+	A: Firstly, please make sure right password is entered, the password can be get from /etc/vsmdeploy/deployrc in "ADMIN_PASSWORD" field.
+Also make 	sure firewall and SELinux settings are right. special reminder: a reboot 	is required after changing SELinux settings.

+**	Q: Receive keyring error on cluster creation.**

+	A: The root cause is vsm controller is already updated token, but not applied the token into all agents.